Request for SafeWork NSW to commence a prosecution under the Work Health and Safety Act 2011: Fact sheet

 No, the procedure under section 231 only applies to category one or two offences, which are the most serious criminal offences under the WHS Act.
 These offences are provided for under sections 31 and 32 of the WHS Act respectively.

-A category one offence occurs when a person1 has a health and safety duty, and without reasonable excuse engages in conduct that exposes an individual to whom that duty is owed to a risk of death or serious injury or illness, and the person is reckless as to the risk to an individual of death or serious injury or illness.
+A category one offence occurs when a person1 has a health and safety duty, and without reasonable excuse engages in conduct that exposes an individual to whom that duty is owed to a risk of death or serious injury or illness, and the person engages in the conduct with gross negligence, or is reckless as to the risk to an individual of death or serious injury or illness.
 Prosecutions for a category one offence are expected to be fairly rare.

 A category two offence occurs where a person has a health and safety duty and fails to comply with that duty, and the failure exposes an individual to a risk of death or serious injury or illness.